What is your financial year-end?

 It is also a great time to check if your company should contribute to a pension on your behalf.

-If your accounting period end is 31 December any pension contribution you intend to pay must be paid before 31 December to get a deduction in your accounts.
+If your accounting period ends on 31 December, any pension contribution you intend to pay must be paid before 31 December to get a deduction in your accounts.
 You can also make an employer contribution if you employ your spouse in your business.
-There are also great tax benefits to contributing to a pension (check out our post on how to reduce tax liability as well).
+There are also great tax benefits to contributing to a pension that can help reduce tax liability.

 3. Expenses